sphayden/squidbot-cdk/README.md

 ```
 3. CD into the directory the repository was cloned into.

-4. Change the references to the SSM parameters for the used codes and the discord webhooks.

-5. Bootstrap the CDK using your AWS Account information:
+4. Bootstrap the CDK using your AWS Account information:
 ```sh
 cdk bootstrap aws://ACCOUNT-NUMBER/REGION
 ```
-6. Deploy the CDK App:
+5. Deploy the CDK App:
 ```sh
 cdk deploy
 ```
-7. Create webhook in your discord channel following [these instructions.](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
+6. Create webhook in your discord channel following [these instructions.](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)

-8. Add webhook to the SSM parameter as a list object. (i.e., ['webhook'])
+7. Add webhook to the DynamoDB Table and test the step function execution.

-9. Enjoy!
+8. Enjoy!